Featured image: Ipswich woodcut, 1838 attributed to S. E. Brown.

 2 Meeting House Green, the Joseph N. Farley house (1842)-Joseph K. Farley, bought an old house on this lot in 1842, moved it to upper High Street, and built this "mansion.:The Ipswich Manufacturing Company opened in 1830, and Joseph Farley Jr. was the clerk and paymaster.
 His ambitious plan to divert water above the dam through a canal to supply power for a mill on the lower river near County Street never succeeded.

-Meeting House Green Historic District-The North Green neighborhood was once the religious, governmental and commercial center of Ipswich.
-During the seventeenth century, a meeting house, jail, fort, town pound and stocks were located here.
-Later the Post Office, Probate Court, Ipswich Female Seminary, Agawam Hotel and several commercial structures surrounded the Green.
-The most successful businessmen in Ipswich built fine Georgian, Federal, Greek Revival, Italianate and Victorian homes on North Main Street.
+Meeting House Green Historic District-The North Green was once the religious, governmental and commercial center of Ipswich, and where the town's most successful businessmen built fine Georgian, Federal, Greek Revival, Italianate and Victorian homes.